 - Search engine optimization techniques to achieve site authority.

 It’s difficult to overstate the importance of good copy and content.

 Writing skills are required for website copy, social media, email, video content, advertising, online review replies, and many other digital spaces.

 3. Strategy Development and Deployment

-I just had an auto group reach out to me for digital retail advice.
+A large auto group recently contacted me for digital retail operational guidance.
 They had been bootstrapping their efforts and were at a point where a digital marketing strategy was sorely needed.
-A few months back, they tried Google PPC/Adwords but said, “Because we didn’t have a strategy, we spent a lot and got very little.”
+A few months back, they tried Google and Facebook ads but said, “Because we didn’t have a strategy, we didn’t really know what to expect.
+In the end, we spent a lot and got very little.”